lockedata/learn/README.md

 Welcome to the *RECON learn* project
 ====================================

-This github project hosts the sources of the [RECON](http://www.repidemicsconsortium.org/) learn platform, live at: <https://reconlearn.netlify.com/>.
+This GitHub project hosts the sources of the [RECON](http://www.repidemicsconsortium.org/) learn platform, live at: <https://reconlearn.netlify.com/>.

 This *RECON learn* website uses [R Markdown](http://rmarkdown.rstudio.com/) (`.Rmd`) documents to build markdown (`.md`) content that [Hugo](https://gohugo.io) then turns into a nifty website (`.html`).